 William J. Lauer, CPA, is the engagement partner and is responsible for supervising the engagement and signing the reports or authorizing another individual to sign them.
-We expect to begin our audit shortly after the end of your fiscal year and to issue our reports prior to June 30, 2022.
+We expect to begin our audit shortly after the end of the fiscal year and to issue our report no later than June 30, 2023.

-Our fees for these services will be at our standard hourly rates plus out-of-pocket costs (such as report reproduction, word processing, postage, travel, copies, telephone, etc.) except that we agree that our gross fee, including expenses, will not exceed \$11,625.
+Our fees for these services will be at our standard hourly rates plus out-of-pocket costs (such as report reproduction, word processing, postage, travel, copies, telephone, etc.).
+Unless additional work is requested, or circumstances require additional work, our estimated fees for the services described herein are \$12,800.
 Our standard hourly rates vary according to the degree of responsibility involved and the experience level of the personnel assigned to your audit.
 Our invoices for these fees will be rendered each month as work progresses and are payable on presentation.